Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-ZTNetwork.md

 ![Zero Trust protect the identity subscription](./media/zt3.png)

 Here we are enforcing network protection on resources in the identity subscription (like domain controllers) and what protocols can reach them with Network Security Groups.
-The current deployment enforces NSGs, but does not have explicit allows, which would be managed post-deployment.
+The current deployment enforces NSGs, but does not have specific rules as these would be managed post-deployment.

 ## Secure Application landing zones